GutRaz/Create-hardened-Golden-Images-using-GitLab-and-Terraform/README.md

-# Create hardened Golden Images using GitLab and Terraform
+# Create hardened Windows (DSC) and Linux (Ansible) Golden Images using GitLab and Terraform

 Pipeline is done in GitLab with 2 stages using a local runner
 1) pre-job